 Janine Buonomo is an administrator for Blue Revolution.
 She has years of experience in business management, web & graphic design, marketing and fundraising.

 In addition to her work with Blue Revolution, she spends her time saying hello to dogs, propagating plants and creating art.
 Her artwork has been featured in numerous design websites, blogs and magazines such as Apartment Therapy, Cloth Magazine, Lowes, Curbly, Decoist, Shelterness and iVillage.

 Ben Davidson is a moderator for Blue Revolution.
-He is a salesman in the finance/logistics sector by trade and a political operator in his spare time.
+He is a salesman in the staffing industry by trade and a political operator in his spare time.
 His political interest was sparked while studying Political Science at Mississippi State University.
 He used to be a Republican, but has apologized profusely many times about that dark time in his life.

 In addition to his work with Blue Revolution, he has also been a Director of Field Operations for a state house race, helped run a massive voter registration operation in the north Atlanta suburbs, and has coordinated events between multiple campaigns on both the state and federal level.